mbaumer/us_hep_funding/docs/_states/MA.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  914  NSF MPS grants, totalling  $210,170,250.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+914 NSF MPS grants, totalling $210,170,250.00

                                          Amount ($)
 Institution
 MASSACHUSETTS INSTITUTE OF TECHNOLOGY      46277097